Typical Livorno cuisine

 Chef Gilberto’s suggestions

-My kitchen is made of simple flavors, which are created by a combination of fresh produce, especially freshly caught fish and vegetables from the Tuscan hinterland.
+My kitchen is made of simple flavors, which are created by a combination of fresh produce, especially freshly fish and vegetables from the Tuscan hinterland.
 The essential cooking style combined with the Livorno tradition makes dishes that are light, tasty, rich in flavors and fragrances.

 Cacciucco — Warning!
 The real dish from Livorno must have the 5Cs.